hamger/vue-immutable/docs/_coverpage.md

 # vue-immutable <small>0.2.0</small>

-> A immutable data plugin for Vue.js.
+> A global immutable data plugin for Vue.js.

 * simple and lightweight
 * optimize for immutable data in Vue.js